umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

 - **Skills scoring**: Assigning scores to skills and displaying in a UI
 - **Job Recommendations**: Recommding jobs based on the profile.

+## Overall Process
+The following figure shows the overall process.

 ## How to Use the Code.

 1. Clone the repository: